 Hungry for new dining options?
 Here's the dish on the best new places to eat in Durham – just in time for summer.

 Posted By Amber Watson

 Against all odds, new restaurants continue to develop and open up across Durham.
 Kudos to local restaurant owners who have created online menus, built new patios for outdoor dining, opened up completely new establishments, and pivoted time and again during the pandemic.
-We are excited to get back to normal-ish and welcome new cafes, pizza shops, a mini Korean food hall, and so much more to the Durham food scene.
+We are excited to get back to normal-ish and welcome new cafes, pizza shops, dipped soft serve, and so much more to the Durham food scene.